torvalds/linux/Documentation/power/runtime_pm.rst

 -EAGAIN until pm_runtime_enable() is called for the device.

-In addition to that, the initial runtime PM status of all devices is 'suspended', but it need not reflect the actual physical state of the device.
+In addition to that, the initial runtime PM status of all devices is 'suspended', but it need yest reflect the actual physical state of the device.
 Thus, if the device is initially active (i.e. it is able to process I/O), its runtime PM status must be changed to 'active', with the help of pm_runtime_set_active(), before pm_runtime_enable() is called for the device.

-However, if the device has a parent and the parent's runtime PM is enabled, calling pm_runtime_set_active() for the device will affect the parent, unless the parent's 'power.ignore_children' flag is set.
+However, if the device has a parent and the parent's runtime PM is enabled, calling pm_runtime_set_active() for the device will affect the parent, unless the parent's 'power.igyesre_children' flag is set.
 Namely, in that case the parent won't be able to suspend at run time, using the PM core's helper functions, as long as the child's status is 'active', even if the child's runtime PM is still disabled (i.e. pm_runtime_enable() hasn't been called for